The article is accessible at this link, but you’ll need a subscription to Project Muse or institutional access to ACS.

 not with a sense that priests were an especially troubled group, but that they were likely to be average men with room for improvement.
 The implicit spirit of the project was that now was a great time to tap the assistance of psychologists to get on with these improvements.

 The Loyola Study found that Catholic priests were comparable to American men overall: 7% of the priests were psychologically and emotionally “developed”; 18% “developing”; 66% “underdeveloped”; and 8% “maldeveloped.”
-However – and this is a big one – the study confirmed earlier studies by Coville and others regarding interpersonal relations and psychosexual immaturity.
+However–and this is a big one–the study confirmed earlier studies by Coville and others regarding interpersonal relations and psychosexual immaturity.
 McCarthy’s description includes many other things such as the background of Vatican II, the debate over celibacy, and American church politics.
 There are several sub-threads here, but I’ll leave them out and summarize the rest below.

 The remainder of the article discusses (a) opportunities to spot clergy sexual abuse as a systemic problem, (b) causes of clergy sexual abuse, (c) why the increase of incidents – plus a conclusion.

 McCarthy argues that clergy sexual abuse could be identified and dealt with at three spots.
-First is the 1930s, starting with Thomas Verner Moore’s clinical work and publications.
+First is the late 1930s, starting with Thomas Verner Moore’s clinical work and publications.
 McCarthy doesn’t say much about this opportunity, but I couldn’t help thinking that it was the least possible opportunity due to a host of factors and circumstances.

 Second is the 1960s and early 1970s, when three groups dealt with priests with sexual abuse: bishops, treatment therapists, and assessment psychologists.
 McCarthy discusses each group and concludes that the bishops and treatment therapists were silent and even active at maintaining secrecy.
 In turn, they left the assessment psychologists “largely ignorant of the clergy sexual abuse problem.”

-The last opportunity came during 1983-1984 when a Louisiana priest was prosecuted as a serial rapist of boys.
-Three Catholics figured in this episode: Thomas P. Doyle, a young Dominican priest and canon lawyer at the Vatican embassy in DC; Michael Peterson, a priest-psychiatrist and the founder of Saint Luke Institute, which treated priests; and F. Ray Mouton, the defense attorney of the prosecuted priest.
+The last opportunity came during 1985-1986 after a Louisiana priest was prosecuted as a serial rapist of boys.
+Three Catholics figured in this episode: Thomas P. Doyle, a young Dominican priest and canon lawyer at the Vatican embassy in Washington, DC; Michael Peterson, a priest-psychiatrist and the founder of Saint Luke Institute, which treated priests; and F. Ray Mouton, the defense attorney of the prosecuted priest.
 They came to know one another from the prosecution of the rapist and jointly authored a report called “The Problem of Sexual Molestation by Roman Catholic Clergy.”
 In McCarthy’s description:

 Framed in a manner meant to be helpful to the hierarchy, the confidential report recommended that the church “come clean” on the problem with a “victims’ needs first” strategy both to do the right thing and to reduce the church’s liability to criminal and civil penalties.
 Rebuffed by their efforts to brief the U.S. bishops at their June 1985 meeting, Peterson in December 1985 mailed their “manual” to every American bishop.
 They received no direct response.